osg-htc/docs/docs/data/xrootd/xrootd-authorization.md

 !!! warning "Requirements for XRootD-Multiuser with VOMS FQANs"
     Using XRootD-Multiuser with a VOMS FQAN requires mapping the FQAN to a username, which requires a `voms-mapfile`.
-    Support is available in `xrootd-voms 5.4.2-1.1`, in the OSG 3.6 repos, though it is expected in XRootD 5.5.0.
+    Support is available in `xrootd-voms 5.4.2-1.1`, in the OSG 3.6 repos, or XRootD 5.5.0 or newer.
     If you want to use multiuser, ensure you are getting `xrootd-voms` from the OSG repos.

 !!! warning "Key length requirements"